SinghHarman286/Shopify-Frontend-Challenge-Summer-2022/README.md

 ## The app is deployed at https://spacestagram-shopify-harman.herokuapp.com/
 #### :warning: Since I am using free version of Heroku, It might take some time to load the app.
 Thank you for your patience!
+#### ❗ In case of an API Failure, please view the demo attached below

 ## Tech Stack:
 - React.JS